 Speaker-Strobe Ceiling Mount

-Provide 8 inch ceiling mounted speaker/strobes at the locations shown on the drawings.
+Provide 8-inch ceiling mounted speaker/strobes at the locations shown on the drawings.
 In and out screw terminals shall be provided for wiring.
 Speaker baffles shall be round or square, steel with white finish as required.
 Provide square surface mount boxes with matching white finish as required.
 Speakers shall provide 1/2w, 1w, 2w, and 4W power taps for use with 25V or 70V systems.
 At the 4 watt setting, the speaker shall provide a 94 dBA sound output a frequency of 1000 Hz.
-When measured in an anechoic chamber at 10 ft.
+When measured in an anechoic chamber at 10 feet.
 Strobes shall provide synchronized flash outputs.
 Strobe output shall be determined as required by its specific location and application from a family of 15cd, 30cd, 75cd, and 110cd devices.

 Basis of Design: Edwards Integrity series.